imran-dev100/employee-management-tool/README.md

 - Clone the branch on your Linux or MacOS system using the terminal.

-- Once cloned, change the directory to the project directory.
+- Once cloned, change the directory to the project directory ``` Imran-Ansari---Technical-challenge ```.

-- As per your suggestion, run the python server on port 7299 using fixture file on one terminal.
+- As per your suggestion, run the suitable Python server on port 7299 using the corresponding fixture file on a terminal.

 ```
 git clone <reposiory-url>